megazear7/railsular/README.md

 /templates/modules
 > These are template html files that module controllers reference as the html that is supposed to go along with a given module.
 By convention a module controller should have a $scope.template.url param with the value of '/modules/<my_module>.html' which layout controllers (or other module controllers) will use to plug a module into the page using ng-include.

+/models
+> These are the javascript modules.
+This is basicly the data format as seen on the front end.
+The are factories that are injected into the controllers.
+The format of the interface is similiar to active record.
+So a controller can do things like "Project.create({...})" and does not have to worry about saving it to the database.
+The model factories abstract this away.

+/factories
+> These are general purpose factories.
+The only one we have so far is DataCache.
+The DataCache is just a dump of data is shared across the app.
+The model factories interact with this data.
+It basically serves as local storage of the data.
+Whatever data that a controller needs here will be declared by a controller (or maybe model?) and then if other data is needed it will be loaded as it is needed.
 /application.js
 > This is the standard rails asset pipeline stuff.
 Leave it as is.